 3. If Client uses CFN on or after the first day of application of these Terms as amended, Client shall be deemed to have consented to the amendment of these Terms.

-1. Client and Career-tasu represent to the other party that they do not currently fall under any of the following, and covenant to the other party that they will not fall under any of the following in the future:
+1. Each of Client and Career-tasu represents to the other party that it does not currently, and covenants to the other party that it will not in the future, fall under any of the following categories:

-(2) the representing and covenanting party has a relationship in which an anti-social force is deemed to be controlling its management;
+(2) A person or entity having a relationship in which an anti-social force is deemed to be controlling its management;

-(3) the representing and covenanting party has a relationship in which an anti-social force is deemed be substantially involved in its management;
+(3) A person or entity having a relationship in which an anti-social force is deemed be substantially involved in its management;

-(4) the representing and covenanting party has a relationship in which an anti-social force is deemed to be unjustly utilized for the purpose of acquiring illicit gain for that company or any third party or for doing harm to a third party;
+(4) A person or entity having a relationship in which an anti-social force is deemed to be unjustly utilized for the purpose of acquiring illicit gain for that company or any third party or for doing harm to a third party;

-(5) the representing and covenanting party has a relationship in which such party is deemed to be involved in an anti-social force such as by supplying funds or other supplies or giving special treatment; or
+(5) A person or entity having a relationship in which such person is deemed to be involved in an anti-social force such as by supplying funds or other supplies or giving special treatment; or

-(6) an officer (director, executive officer (shikkoyaku), executive employee (shikkoyakuin), statutory auditor or persons in other similar positions regardless of the title) or any person substantially involved in the management of the representing and covenanting party has a socially reprehensible relationship with an Anti-social Force.
+(6) A company whose officer (director, executive officer, executive employee, statutory auditor or persons in other similar positions regardless of the title) or any person substantially involved in its management has a socially reprehensible relationship with an Anti-social Force.

 2. Client and Career-tasu covenant that they will not conduct, or cause a third party to conduct, any of the following: